tencent cloud

 </dependency>

-1. Add RabbitMQ configuration information to the configuration file (with the YAML configuration as an example).
+1. Add RabbitMQ configuration information to the configuration file (taking the YAML configuration as an example).

 spring: